 Most people envision a beautiful smile as perfect straight, white, bright teeth.
 In reality, many people’s teeth do not meet this description.
 Do not despair though.
 A dental bonding procedure at one of our Country Dental clinics in Cambridge, Fergus or Toronto, can repair cracked or chipped teeth fairly easily.
 Staining on teeth can also be treated!

 The dental bonding procedure is fairly simple.
 Your cosmetic dentist will apply a tooth-colored resin to your tooth.
 Using a special light, the resin hardens and bonds to the tooth.
 Sounds simple, right?
-Our Country Dental dentists using dental bonding and these restorative materials have totally changed the outlook for patients with even the most problematic teeth.
+Our Country Dental dentists using these restorative materials have totally changed the outlook for patients with even the most problematic teeth.

 Dental Bonding Procedure In Depth